chetanbg1/cbgwork1/README.md

 //memory allocate only once
-we can not override private and static methods in java this and super keyword cannot be used in static methods. static method belong to class not instances, and super refers to the superclass onject context which does not exist in static context
+we can not override private and static methods in java this and super keyword cannot be used in static methods. static method belong to class not instances, and super refers to the superclass object context which does not exist in static context

 static block can throw a exception but if it does the exception must be handled within the block itself or declared using throws clause in the class